ppshobi/WappalyzerWiki/Specification.md

 Patterns are case insensitive [regular expressions](https://developer.mozilla.org/en-US/docs/JavaScript/Guide/Regular_Expressions).
 No surrounding delimiters or flags are used.
 Note that escape characters need to be escaped themselves for the JSON to be valid.
 Slashes (`/`) do not need to be escaped.

-Optional fields can be appended, separated by `\\;`:
+Optional fields may be appended, separated by `\\;`:

 field      | description
 -----------|------------
 confidence | Indicates less reliable patterns that may cause false positives.
 The aim is to achieve a combined confidence of 100%.
 Defaults to 100% for unspecified fields. version    | Gets the version number from a pattern match using a special syntax.

-The confidence field can also be applied to the `implied` field.
+The confidence field may also be applied to the `implied` field.
+The `implied` confidence is multiplied by confidence of the pattern that identified the original application.

 #### Version syntax